Epigo14/TheOtherRolesPresets/README.md

 # Presets
 <b>Random nerfed roles</b>
+All the roles except for Snitch and Jackal.
 <b>Make tricks, not love</b>

 <b>Call of the jackal</b>
+Eraser vs. Jackal+Sidekick vs. Crew.
+The Eraser sees a Spy which they shouldn't kill early.
 <b>Biting rat and grey rewinds</b>
 <b>Purge or infiltrate?</b>